jmontejo/alpaca/README.md

   - `alpaca/nn/`: Contains modules defining different network architectures:
     - `simple.py`: Feed-forward network with a configurable number/size of hidden layers taking jet four-vectors as input
     - `colalola.py`: Lorentz-aware network with combination layer -- this first generates linear combinations of the four-vectors with trainable weights, then builds invariant masses and other Lorentz-invariants (some trainable) from the sums.
 The invariants are passed to a feed-forward network like the "simple" network.
 The number of combinations and the feed-forward hidden layer structure is configurable.
+  - `alpaca/analyses/`: Contains modules which implement your specific analysis sub-command.
   - `bin/`: Contains important executables that are added to your `$PATH`, currently only `alpaca`, which executes the network configuration, training and performance evaluation.
 Could stand to be made more modular :)
   - `scripts/`: Contains utility scripts.